Franmil Reyes Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- Diamondbacks pitchers combine to rank 25th in baseball in home runs surrendered (32 total, 1.4 per game).
+- The Diamondbacks rank 25th in baseball in home runs given up (33 total, 1.4 per game).

+- Nelson gets the start for the Diamondbacks, his fifth of the season.
+He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.

+- In his most recent outing on Friday against the San Diego Padres, the righty went five innings, allowing five earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.